Supportive Care for Current and Past Patients

 To make an appointment with Gisele Rohde, please call 805.346.3456.

 When a patient is undergoing cancer treatment, the goal is often to finish treatment and return to a cancer free life as soon as possible.
 However, the conclusion of active treatment may bring additional unforeseen challenges.
 For example, many cancer patients report feeling lost or abandoned at the conclusion of their active treatment.
 Since cancer survivors have a complex and diverse set of needs, an exciting new program has been developed at Mission Hope Cancer Center to focus on providing for the long term needs of patients completing curative treatment.
-Joining Mission Hope as Director of the Survivorship and Supportive Care program is Gisele Rohde, MPAP, PA-CP.
+Please contact Gisele Rohde, MPAP, PA-CP, for Survivorship and Supportive Care Program needs.

 Patients completing their cancer treatment will meet with Gisele Rohde to receive a formal survivorship plan.
 The survivorship plan explains future cancer surveillance and provides notification of screening tests, maintenance specialist visits and genetic cancer risk.
 Cancer survivors are interested in preventing recurrence of their cancer and the personal survivorship plan addresses their concern.